Plaridel, Bulacan: History

-Plaridel is traversed by Angat River and Tabang River.
-The Angat River, otherwise known as Quingua River, flows directly to Calumpit, Bulacan, meeting the Pampanga River.
-The Tabang River is a distributary of Angat River via the Bustos Dam upriver.
-It also crosses Plaridel and divides into two bodies of water in the middle of the present poblacion of the municipality, with one distributary flowing towards an irrigation project while another, still called Tabang River, flows toward Manila Bay after passing through the towns of Guiguinto and Bulakan.
-The water of this river was called "tabáng" to refer to its fresh water.
+Plaridel is crossed by the Angat River, also called Quingua River, which flows to Calumpit, Bulacan, and connects with the Pampanga River.
+Before, the town was also crossed by the Tabang River, a branch of the Angat River.
+The word "tabáng" means fresh water.
+This river used to pass through the town proper and split into two in the middle of today’s poblacion.
+Later, it was connected to the South Main Canal of the Angat-Maasim Irrigation System (AMRIS) from Bustos Dam, called Lateral J. From there, it flowed through Guiguinto and Bulakan until reaching Manila Bay.

-Initially very few people lived in the town, and most were closely related.
-Each group had a leader called "tandis".
-Different groups spoke different languages; Pampango, Pangasinan, Ilocano and Tagalog.
-From Malolos, the friar curate frequently visited the place, preaching the Catholic faith, using the "balsa" or bamboo raft as his means of transportation upriver and back through Angat River.
-The missionaries decided to clear the land and establish settlements, from which they could work to bring unity to the people.
-They needed ideas to bring this about, so each "tandis" drew up a plan to pursue.
+At first, only a few people lived in the area, most of them related to each other.
+Each small group was led by a "tandis."
+They spoke different languages, such as Pampango, Pangasinan, Ilocano, and Tagalog.
+Priests from Malolos often visited to spread the Catholic faith, traveling on the Angat River using a bamboo raft called "balsa."
+The missionaries later cleared the land and started building settlements so they could unite the people.
+To do this, each "tandis" was asked to make a plan.

 The groups of people labored, so much so that when the priest returned seven years later, he found the area completely cleared.
 The priests' party inquired among the natives as to whom the credit should go, and the Pampangos exclaimed, "Quing wawa".
 Thereafter, every now and then, to every question of the friars the people would reply "Quing wa".
 As a consequence, the place had come to be referred to as Quingua.